-When I looked at order status it says they were waiting on more information.
-There were 2 phone numbers one in the little ? and one at the bottom.
-I called the one in the little ? and after an hour or so, I wasted my breath explaining my whole situation to the agent, at which point he said, if you need help navigating the website, I can help you, otherwise I’ll have to transfer you.
+When I looked at order status it says they were waiting for more information.
+There were 2 phone numbers one in the little”?” and one at the bottom.
+I called the one in the little “?” and after an hour or so, I wasted my breath explaining my whole situation to the agent, at which point he said, if you need help navigating the website, I can help you, otherwise I’ll have to transfer you.
 He of any of the people was the least empathetic and just keep saying “all I can do is web navigation.”
 I landed in Web Navigation by dialing the # in the little ?.

 He then transferred me to a different department.

 After another hour I connected with someone who told me there was only one order, that the other gentleman would not have been able to “cancel” the order that E-commerce had entered for me, only someone from E-commerce could do that……. he then said I had an email I had to reply to.
 I looked, found it, and I processed the “Acceptance” that the email I received said I needed to do.
 I made the bad judgment to believe him when he told me it could take 24 hours for the status to refresh, and I hung up.